Legal Information: Louisiana

 Can I get a protective order if I'm a minor?

-Yes.
-However, as a minor (a person under the age of 18), you will need a parent, an adult household member or a district attorney to file for the protective order on your behalf.1
+As a minor, under the age of 18, you will need a parent, an adult household member, or a district attorney to file for the protective order on your behalf.1

-For the definition of a family or household member, see Who can get a protective order?
+For the definition of a household member, see Who can get a protective order?

 1 LA R.S.
 46: 2133(D)